RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 |Listener:|Everything depends on finding out what you can do for your son.
 It's driving you frantic that no one can simply tell you the answer.
 {:.chat}

-After the quiz, the next section looks at 7 Cups's chat system.
+After the quiz, the next section looks at 7 Cups' chat system.

 - Mark each statement true or false:
 - Using active listening ensures that the advice you give a member is correct for that member's individual circumstances.# Listeners do not give advice.